ohartl/webmum/README.md

 WebMUM is a web frontend based on PHP which helps you to manage mail accounts via MySQL.
 The software is licensed under a GNU-GPL 3.0 license.

+## Demo

+There is a demo site available at https://webmumdemo.trashserver.net/
+Username: admin@domain.tld
+Password: webmumpassword

+Please note that there are some limitations: You cannot change the password for the admin user or delete his account / domain.
+Have fun!

 ## Installing

 [Download the ZIP archive](https://github.com/ThomasLeister/webmum/archive/master.zip) and extract it into your webserver's virtual host root directory: